lolMichaelJung1/CS034-Lab-9---Chapter-JungSandersNg/README.md

 ## AVL Insertion
 - Implement AVL Tree insertion for the same list: 50, 30, 70, 20, 40, 60, 80
+- Print each inserted node with updated balance factor for each node in the AVL tree
 - Ensure the tree self-balances by applying rotations